Lucas-C/undying-dusk/README.md

 ALT+🡄 "back" key binding       | ✔️<br><em>backspace</em> also works | `t` must be used instead | ✔️ | ❌ | ✔️ | ❌ | ✔️ | ?  | ?  | ?  |
 "back" history size            | 50 | 256 | 49 | ❌ | 31 | ❌ | 49 | ?  | ?  | ?  |

 \* Please use Sumatra PDF version 3.1.2, that can be download on [this page](https://www.sumatrapdfreader.org/download-prev.html).
 The latest 3.2 version [has difficulties opening Undying Dusk](https://github.com/Lucas-C/undying-dusk/issues/3).
+This should be solved in the next release of Sumatra PDF.

 We only recommend PDF readers that meet all of the above criteria.